Devashish2106/zeotap/Assignment1/README.md

 # Rule Engine with AST

 ## Overview
 This project implements a simple 3-tier rule engine application that determines user eligibility based on attributes like age, department, income, and experience.
 The engine uses an Abstract Syntax Tree (AST) to represent conditional rules, allowing for dynamic creation, combination, and modification of these rules.
+The server is deployed at [Zeotap Assignment1](https://zeotap.onrender.com)

 ## Table of Contents
 - [Features](#features)